 — Young Scot (@YoungScot) November 16, 2018

-The research also showed that young people want to take responsibility of their finances, but they said that to do this they need to develop trust and understanding with the people giving them information and advice.
+and understanding with the people giving them information and advice.
 When looking at solutions to increasing their financial literacy young people said that information online is often confusing to navigate and that they would rather talk face to face.

 Louise Macdonald, Chief Executive of Young Scot, said: “Many of us take for granted an understanding of financial institutions and the products they offer, but with years of rhetoric around austerity, television channels full of shows about repossessing goods from bad debtors, and much more, young people are understandably fearful.